 When your dog needs treatment for a health issue, it's natural to want the best for them.
-Prednisone is a common prescription drug in veterinary medicine that many dog owners will encounter.
+Prednisone is a common prescription drug used in veterinary medicine to reduce inflammation and support dogs with arthritis.

 - Is It Possible for Dogs to Overdose on Prednisone?